Catch up TV

 Samsung smart TVs have offered ITV Hub as a dedicated app for quite some time, but now selected Sony and Panasonic TVs can also offer the service through their adoption of YouView and Freeview Play electronic programme guides.

-Alternatively, if you're subscriber to Sky, Virgin Media, BT or TalkTalk, you can access ITV's catch-up service through your set-top box.
+Alternatively, if you're subscriber to Sky, Virgin Media, BT or TalkTalk's television and broadband service, you can access ITV's catch-up service through your set-top box.
 If you don't want to get a pay-TV service, though, there are plenty of Freeview, YouView and Freesat boxes or PVRs (personal video recorders) that can connect to the internet and get ITV Hub.

 TV streamers are a handy way to add smart-TV features to almost any TV.
 They can cost as little as £10 and usually offer other apps like BBC's iPlayer and Netflix.
 You'll also have ITV Hub if you already own a Playstation 3 or 4, Xbox One or Nintendo Wii.